 Comfy does not allow people to schedule your building or enable it during after-hours operation.
 Our platform will look for a single point (a schedule, AHU status, etc) to indicate that a given area should be occupied.
 Then and only then do we enable the UI to give users the opportunity to interact with Comfy.

-Comfy works well with most major vendors and will not require additional controls work.
-When controls work is required, the cost is generally born by the buyer.
-Comfy will work with the customer to determine the scope, and typically the cost is minimal.
+Comfy works with most major vendors and will not require additional controls work.
+When controls work is required, the cost is typically minimal and generally born by the buyer.
+Comfy will work with the customer to determine the scope.